BritBox Australia: Price, content and features

 What can I watch on BritBox?

-From mysteries and histories to beloved classics and intriguing new titles, BritBox has a wide collection of television series.
+From mysteries and histories to beloved classics and intriguing new titles express from the UK, BritBox has a wide collection of television series.
 You can binge beloved shows like Doctor Who, Midsomer Murders, Luther, Upstairs Downstairs, Mr Bean, Blackadder, Fawlty Towers, and more.

-Or, you can discover new series straight from the UK like There She Goes and BritBox originals like The Mallorca Files.
+Or, you can discover new series straight from the UK like season six of Line of Duty, There She Goes and BritBox originals like The Mallorca Files.
 The platform also hosts plenty of lifestyle and documentary series, such as Gardeners' World, Antiques Roadshow and Brexitcast and to only name a few.

 To also give Australians something a little more relatable there's a creepy puppet that pokes fun at prime minister Scott Morrison in an original show called Spitting Image.